Stargate fandom: GateWorld

-GateWorld (also known as GateWorld.net and abbreviated to GW) is an English-language fan-news site-based webpage for British-Canadian-American science fiction shows, but lays most its weight on the Stargate franchise.
+GateWorld (also known as GateWorld.net and abbreviated to GW) is an English-language fan-news site-based webpage for British-Canadian American science fiction shows but lays most its weight on the Stargate franchise.
 It was started in 1999 by Stargate SG-1 fan Darren Sumner, to be an online community for fans of the show.
 Through its relationship with Metro-Goldwyn-Mayer (MGM), GateWorld occasionally offers exclusive news reports such as the recurring appearance of Claudia Black in season nine of Stargate SG-1 and the announcement of the third Stargate live-action television series being in development and the casting of Brian J. Smith in this new show.

 GateWorld has an extensive show encyclopedia, cast interviews, an online store, forum, articles, reviews as well as a large episode guides, with transcripts and pictures.
 The site also features up-to-date news.
 The GateWorld forum has more than 44,000 members and 9,100,000 posts.
 The record number of users online at the same time was 2,770 as of 10 May 2011, the day after the last episode of Stargate Universe aired.

 History

 GateWorld was inaugurated on October 22, 1999 as "Starguide," a fan site that has changed addresses and servers many times since then.
-The site was developed by SG-1 fan, Darren Sumner to be an online community for the show Stargate SG-1, similar to web sites for other science fiction shows.
+The site was developed by Darren Sumner, an SG-1 fan, to be an online community for the show Stargate SG-1, similar to web sites for other science fiction shows.
 Though the site focused on Stargate, other parts of the site were devoted to other sci-fi series in the form of episode guides.
 It was during this time that Starguide was given the new name GateWorld.
-The main site was completely redesigned in 2006 to coincide with the broadcast of Stargate SG-1s milestone 200th episode.
+The main site was completely redesigned in 2006 to coincide with the broadcast of Stargate SG-1's milestone 200th episode.
 With the cancellation of Stargate SG-1, Gateworld announced its support for SaveStargateSG1, a fan run campaign to get international networks and executives to show support for Stargate SG-1 and to help get it back on the air.

-Although the webpage focus lay on news coverage and the episode guides, it also started to include a large encyclopedia, reviews and a store.
+Although the webpage focuses on news coverage and the episode guides, it includes a large encyclopedia, reviews, and a store.
 Now, even the cast and producers of Stargate have contributed to the site with extensive multimedia interviews, blogs, spoilers, and live chats.
 The GateWorld Alpha Site is a site made by the creators of GateWorld.
-It was made in case of system problems with GateWorld, deeming it unable to connect to the site.
-The site provides news on problems and updates on site maintenance.
+It was made in case of system problems with GateWorld that would stop fans from connecting to it.
+The site provides news on problems and updates on-site maintenance.

 In 2007, GateWorld launched its Creation Storefront merchandise section, which includes DVDs, Stargate glassware, apparel, jewelry, photographs, autographs, keychains, and calendars available for purchase.

 On January 4, 2008, GateWorld launched a new service called GateWorld Play, a Stargate video service similar to YouTube.
 Plans were to update this new channel "seven days per week for the foreseeable future".